pivpn/pivpn/README.md

 The script will first update your APT repositories, upgrade packages, and install OpenVPN, which will take some time.
-It will ask which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit.
+It will ask which encryption method you wish the guts of your server to use, 1024-bit, 2048-bit, or 4096-bit.
-2048-bit is more secure, but will take much longer to set up.
 If you're unsure or don't have a convincing reason one way or the other I'd use 2048 today.
 From the OpenVPN site:
 > For asymmetric keys, general wisdom is that 1024-bit keys are no longer sufficient to protect against well-equipped adversaries.
 Use of 2048-bit is a good minimum.
 It is wise to ensure all keys across your active PKI (including the CA root keypair) are using at least 2048-bit keys.

 > Up to 4096-bit is accepted by nearly all RSA systems (including OpenVPN,) but use of keys this large will dramatically increase generation time, TLS handshake delays, and CPU usage for TLS operations; the benefit beyond 2048-bit keys is small enough not to be of great use at the current time.
 It is often a larger benefit to consider lower validity times than more bits past 2048, but that is for you to decide.